kam-stand/D-lang/README.md

 > ✏️ The slice in this case is simply just the pointer to the beginning of `int [4] stat [ 0, 1, 2, 3]` `plus its length:4` which in turn means `statSlice.ptr + stat.length = stat.ptr + stat.length`.
 See `./arrays/slices.d` for more info.

+**Compiler**

+Common flags I used when compiling D programs

+1. -w `include warnings`
+2. -O `optimization`
+3. -run `Compile, link, and run the program srcfile with the rest of the command line, args..., as the arguments to the program.
+No .o or executable file is left behind.`

 ---

+# Contribution Guidelines

+If you'd like to contribute to this learning repository:

+1. Fork the repository
+2. Create a new branch for your changes
+3. Submit a pull request with a clear description of your additions

+I welcome:

+- Additional exercises
+- Error corrections
+- Alternative solutions
+- Helpful notes and insights

+> ❗ Contributing to the repository in general should mainly focus on being direct, easy, and informative to newcomers learning the leanguage.
+Therefore, be **specific** when adding new material.
+For example, dont just add a link to a resoruce.
+Explain what it is, how it can be used, when to use it and etc.